-* Keep in mind, I am translating a translation of his answers.
+* Keep in mind, I am translating (into English) a translation (in Japanese) of his answers (given in Spanish).
 I have not heard the actual press conference, so Luis Mendoza‘s answers are not his exact words!
 I just hope nothing got lost in translation.

 How do you feel about joining the Tigers?